A beginner's guide to MLPs

 Tax Efficiency and Accounting with MLP Investing

-As long as the investor’s adjusted basis remains above zero, taxes on the return of capital portion of the distribution are deferred until sale of units.
+As long as the investor’s adjusted basis remains above zero, taxes on the return of capital portion of the distribution are deferred until the units are sold.
 If an investor’s basis reaches zero, then future cash distributions will be taxed as capital gains in the current year.
-Upon sale of the MLP, the gain resulting from basis reductions is recaptured and taxed at ordinary income rates and any remaining gain is taxed at capital gain rates for investments held greater than one year.
+Upon selling the MLP, the gain resulting from basis reductions is recaptured and taxed at ordinary income rates, and any remaining gain is taxed at capital gain rates for investments held greater than one year.

 From an estate planning perspective, if units are passed along to heirs, upon death of the unitholder, the basis is “stepped up” to the fair market value of units on the date of death and the gain resulting from basis reductions is not taxed.

 Pipelines are perhaps the most familiar of the assets that midstream MLPs operate, but these companies are also involved in a much larger swath of the energy value chain.